USEPA/WNTR/documentation/installation.rst

 **Step 1**: Setup your Python environment

-	WNTR requires Python 2.7 along with several Python package dependencies.
+	WNTR requires Python (2.7, 3.4, or 3.5) along with several Python package dependencies.
 	Python distributions, such as Anaconda, are recommended to manage the Python environment.
 Anaconda can be downloaded from https://www.continuum.io/downloads.
 	General information on Python can be found at https://www.python.org/.

-	Anaconda includes the Python packages needed for WNTR, including Numpy, Scipy, NetworkX, Pandas, Matplotlib, and SymPy.
+	Anaconda includes the Python packages needed for WNTR, including Numpy, Scipy, NetworkX, Pandas, and Matplotlib.
 For more information on Python package dependencies, see :ref:`requirements`.

 	Anaconda also comes with Spyder, an IDE, that includes enhanced editing and debug features along with a graphical user interface that is very similar